Do Blackmailers Follow Through? (And What to Expect)

 Not sure how to deal with the potential fallout of being exposed at work or at school?
 I've already got this figured out using my plan.
 Contact me now.

-In one case I worked on, the client paid the scammers $1800, then demanded more.
+In another case I worked on, the client paid the scammers $1800, then demanded more.
 The client responded by telling the scammers he only gets paid once every 30 days.
 They contacted him again 30 days later - but this time he didn't respond.
 The scammers then text messaged everyone in his city with his last name (based on the reverse phone number lookup) and exposed him that way.

 Blackmail: What To Do (And What Not To Do)